FEINSTEIN: How did you decide to come forward?

 About the Narrators

-Nika Harper is a writer, performer, and geeky personality who spends long, solitary nights on the internet because her brain won’t shut up.
+Nika Harper is a writer and performer who spends long, solitary nights on the internet because her brain won’t shut up.
 She lives in Los Angeles, CA, where she houses her collection of magic wands and an overwhelming stockpile of empty journals.
-You can check to see if she got any new tattoos recently at ThisisNika.com.
+You can check to see if she got any new tattoos recently at ThisisNika.com and chat about horror on Twitter @NikaHarper.

 Chloë Yates has written many stories and some poetry for Fox Spirit Books, although her latest publication, ‘Go Forth in the Dance of the Merrymakers’ can be found in the Kristell Ink Anthology Hanging On By Our Fingertips She’s currently working on a novella for Fox Spirit.
 You can contact her through her website www.chloeyates.com while she wanders through Twitter under the sobriquet @shloobee.
 English born, she currently lives in the middle of Switzerland.